jakudlaty/mongo-memleak-test/README.md

 # mongo-memleak-test
-Example that shows mongodb driver version 2.7 has a potential memory leak
+Example that shows mongodb driver version 2.7 has a potential memory leak This repository is an example for issue: https://github.com/mongodb/mongo-rust-driver/issues/978

 - left axis is virtual size
 - right axis is size